 The College of Applied Biology Act (2002), sets out the mandate of the College and requirements of members’ practice according to principles of conduct and stewardship.
 Members are accountable for meeting these standards set by the College.
-The following documents provide guidance and advice to members in meeting these obligations.
+The following documents provide guidance and advice to members to meet their obligations.

 Code of Ethics

-The Code of Ethics, found in Schedule 2 of the Rules sets out 9 principles of conduct that members must follow to meet these purposes.
+The College Code of Ethics (refer to Schedule 2 of the Rules) sets out 9 principles of conduct that members must follow to meet these purposes.
 For each principle the Code provides information on the ways each can be met.

 Principles of Stewardship

-This resource provides guidance to members on conducting their practices in a professional manner through the lenses of competence, respectful regard, independence, integrity, business ethics, project management and due diligence.
+- General guidance for members with respect to competence, respectful regard, independence, integrity, business ethics, project management and due diligence (March 2014)

 - Guidance for Members Employed in Formal Decision-Making Roles (March 2016)

 - Legislated Riparian Assessments in BC: Professional Practice Guidelines (July 2017)